uhasker/getting-things-done-in-next-js/src/chapter2/02-first-steps-in-react.md

 ### What is React?

 React is a _declarative_ UI library.
 Declarative means that we simply _declare_ the way our UI should look like.
-In practice this means that instead of manipulating the DOM tree manually, we _declare_ how our DOM tree should look like and let React figure out how to get there.
+In practice this means that instead of manipulating the DOM manually, we _declare_ how our DOM tree should look like and let React figure out how to get there.

 ### Rendering a React element